openstack-infra/storyboard/doc/source/install/development.rst

 Installing the Javascript-based web client
 ==========================================

-1. To build and start the web client, you will need either of these dependency sets installed locally:
+1. To build and start the web client, you will need this dependency set installed locally:

-   * *Option 1:*

      * Python 2.6 or 2.7
      * NodeJS v0.10.29 or newer
      * NPM v1.3.10 or newer

      (Ubuntu Trusty packages are sufficient, even though they indicate an older version.
-MySQL must be >= 5.6. )
+MySQL must be >= 5.6.)

-   * *Option 2:*

-     * GCC 4.2 or newer
-     * Python 2.6 or 2.7
-     * GNU Make 3.81 or newer
-     * libexecinfo (FreeBSD and OpenBSD only)

 2. Clone storyboard::